JustinSDK/cqMore/README.md

 ## Dependencies

 This plugin has no dependencies other than the cadquery library.
+The [examples](examples) list their own dependencies in the first comment.

 ## Usage